FedPF: Accurate Target Privacy Preserving Federated Learning Balancing Fairness and Utility: Related Work

-However, existing privacy research in FL overlooks a critical issue, i.e., how privacy-preserving noise affects the system's ability to detect and correct demographic biases, which is a prerequisite for achieving algorithmic fairness.
+Privacy protection in FL follows two directions. \textit{Cryptographic methods} offer strong guarantees but incur prohibitive overhead \cite{xu2021privacy, he2025pp}, limiting practical use. \textit{Perturbation-based methods}, dominated by differential privacy, are more scalable but introduce a privacy-utility tension as noise on model updates degrades performance \cite{shao2023survey, zhang2025fedlth, li2025clients, he2025fedaa, shen2023share}.
+Crucially, existing privacy research rarely analyzes how privacy noise affects the system's ability to detect and correct demographic biases, which is a prerequisite for algorithmic fairness.